 - 8. The class roster shall identify the unit to which each student is assigned.
 A class roster is required for each level of competition (district, regional, state, and national).
-If desired, teachers may change student unit assignments for each level of competition.
+Teachers may change student unit assignments for each level of competition, if they so desire.
 New students, however, may not be added to a roster after a class enters its first level of competition without permission from the We the People state coordinator and the national program director, Robert Leming.
 Once a class is defined by its roster as being composed of specific students, the same students must participate in all levels of competition.
-If a student drops out of a class for reasons beyond their control, verification by the school's principal must be sent to the We the People state coordinator and the national program director.
+If a student(s) drops out of a class for reasons beyond their control, verification by the school's principal must be sent to the We the People state coordinator and the national program director.
 No class with fewer than nine students will be eligible to compete. - 9.
-Two high school classes may be combined in order to participate in the competition if the resulting total number of students does not exceed 35.
-The combining of two classes must have the approval of both the district and state coordinator, and both classes must meet the definition of a "class."
+Two high school classes may be combined in order to participate in the competition if the total number of students in the combined class does not exceed 36 students.
+The combining of two classes must have the approval of the state coordinator and national director.
+Both classes must also meet the definition of a "class."
 All students in both classes must be listed on the class roster and all students must participate in the hearing competition.